Ultrasounds

 Routine Check-Ups

 Sometimes, doctors use ultrasounds to check out your organs.
-This can be your heart, liver, or even your kidneys.
-They’re just making sure everything’s in its right place and functioning well.
+This can be your heart, liver, or even your kidneys, to ensure everything’s in its right place and functioning well.

 Monitoring Conditions

-If you have a specific health condition, like cysts or fibroids, ultrasounds help doctors keep an eye on them.
+If you have a specific health condition, like cysts or fibroids, ultrasounds help doctors locate and measure them.

 Pregnancy Ultrasounds

 Now, this is probably the most well-known use of ultrasounds.
-If you’re pregnant, ultrasound gives you a sneak peek at the fetus.
+If you’re pregnant, ultrasound gives you a visual of the fetus and allows you to hear the heartbeat.

 STEP ONE

-Your medical professional will gently locate the fetus in your uterus using a small hand-held device called a transducer, which you’ll be able to view on a monitor next to you.
+Your medical professional will apply gel to your stomach first, then gently locate the fetus in your uterus using a small hand-held device called a transducer.
+You’ll be able to view this on a monitor next to you.

 STEP TWO

-Once the baby is located, the medical professional can then approximate the gestational age of the baby through measurements.
+Once the fetus is located, the medical professional can then approximate the gestational age of the fetus through measurements.
 (You can ask for the sonogram photo afterwards!)